CNA Classes for Certification

 The medical team all CNAs work with is broken down into various layers.
 The first layer, or the foundational layer, is the patient.
-The entire reason you have a job is because of this patient.
+The entire reason you attended CNA classes and now have a job as a CNA is because of patients.
 The next layer is the doctor/physician.
 These are the most knowledgeable out of all medical staff and its with their direction that nurses, and ultimately CNAs, operate.
 The next layer is RNs or LPNs.
 While these medical professionals don’t have the same quantity of training that a doctor must go through, they are extremely knowledgeable when it comes to caring for patients.
 Lastly, you have CNAs.
 These professionals may be on the bottom of the totem pole when it comes to rankings, but their value and importance is just as influential as the other medical team members.

 Now that you have a better understanding of the placement a CNA has within the entire medical team, it’s time to delve into the actual nursing process.
+This outline is taught in some CNA classes and training programs, but is important to revisit.
 While this may vary based upon who you speak with, the most basic definition of the nursing process encompasses five primary elements, which include:

 - Patient Assessment – This is the foundation of the entire process.
 During the assessment phase, nurses and physicians gather current and historical patient health information.
 Generally, this is done through a three step process: (1) Obtain medical history (2) Perform a thorough physical examination of the patient (3) Review supplementary information, such as lab results.

 - Nurse Diagnoses – After the assessment is complete, the registered nurse assigned to the patient will review preliminary information and make a surface-level diagnoses.
 RNs have a major responsibility within the initial phases of patient care as they must gather accurate information and relay this info to doctors so the doctor has a better understanding of what the patient is going through.
 This process involves a significant amount of objective and subjective observations.